-Colleen started her clinical training as a therapist with children, adolescents, and their families in the San Jose Evergreen and Millbrae school districts.
-She then completed her training in private practice seeing individuals and couples while also working at Community Overcoming Relationship Abuse (CORA) providing mental health services to survivors of intimate partner violence.
+Colleen (she/her/hers) started her clinical training as a marriage and family therapist with children, adolescents, and their families in the San Jose Evergreen and Millbrae school districts in California.
+She then completed her training in private practice and at a community agency providing mental health services to survivors of intimate partner violence.
 She strives to provide a safe and brave space to all her clients through these theoretical orientation and approaches.